zhouyuan/OAP/oap-data-source/arrow/README.md

 ## Installation
-We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md) for more information.
-If you have finished [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md), you needn't  follow the build steps,and you can find compiled OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`.
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md) for more information.
+If you have finished [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md), skip the build steps below, and you can find compiled OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`.

 ## Build